Encyclo-K: Evaluating LLMs with Dynamically Composed Knowledge Statements: Introduction

 \section{Introduction}

-As large language models (LLMs) advance rapidly, benchmarks for language understanding evolve accordingly.
+As LLMs advance rapidly, benchmarks for language understanding evolve accordingly.
 Early benchmarks such as GLUE~\citep{DBLP:conf/iclr/WangSMHLB19} and SuperGLUE~\citep{DBLP:conf/nips/WangPNSMHLB19} play a pivotal role in advancing fundamental language understanding tasks.
 To keep pace with improving model capabilities, subsequent benchmarks including MMLU~\citep{hendrycks2020measuring}, MMLU-Pro~\citep{wang2024mmlupro}, TriviaQA~\citep{joshi2017triviaqa0}, and HotpotQA~\citep{yang2018hotpotqa0} raise the bar by broadening knowledge coverage and increasing task complexity.
 More recently, GPQA~\citep{rein2023gpqa}, SuperGPQA~\citep{pteam2025supergpqascalingllmevaluation}, and HLE~\citep{phan2025humanity0s} push the frontier further by demanding expert-level knowledge comprehension and deep reasoning.

 Despite this progress, these benchmarks predominantly collect questions that already exist in textbooks or on websites.
 This paradigm of curating benchmarks at the question level suffers from three key limitations.
 First, questions or their variants may already appear in model training corpora.
-Even if current data contamination is absent, future training runs remain at risk, potentially distorting evaluation results.
-Second, each question typically targets a single knowledge point, making it difficult to assess comprehensive understanding across multiple knowledge points.
+Even if a benchmark is initially uncontaminated, it risks exposure in future training, potentially distorting evaluation results.
+Second, each question typically targets a single knowledge concept, making it difficult to assess comprehensive understanding across multiple knowledge statements.
 Third, curating high-quality questions requires domain experts to design, annotate, and review them, incurring substantial cost and time.

 To address these limitations, we introduce \benchmark (a dynamic evaluation of encyclopedic knowledge), which rethinks benchmark construction from the ground up.
 Our key insight is that knowledge statements, not questions, can serve as the unit of curation, and questions can then be constructed from them.